 Kamon: There’s a thousand-year tradition that the Japanese pass their family crests from generation to generation.
-The family crest is called “Kamon” in Japanese, which could be seen everywhere in Japan.
-Kamons are symbols for each family in Japan from general family to the royal family.
+The family crest is called “Kamon” in Japanese and can be seen everywhere in Japan.
+Kamons are symbols for each family in Japan, from the general family to the royal family.

 “Monsho Uwaeshi” – They are Japanese family crest artisans who are highly experienced in designing a new yet traditional pattern.
 They are the torchbearers of this beautiful culture to the later generations to come.